MarcgVa/capstone_front_end/notes.md

 # Notes on the project
 1. Need to set a limit on number of cuts to be performed in a day to prevent schedule overload per tech
 2. Need to ask Aaron about background services to monitor maintenance table and add to schedule
-3.
+   1. Using cron-job to schedule these updates
+3. If time, update main Navbar to hide Dashboard if use not logged in.

 ## Project Info
 Color Scheme